Laragear/SubscriptionsDemo/README.md

 Plan::called('Sunday golf')->monthly()->openlySharedUpTo(4);
 ```

-Later, you can use the [convenient authorization gates](#authorization) to check if a user can be attached to an open or closed subscription
+Later in your app, you can use the [convenient authorization gates](#authorization) to check if a user can be attached to an open or closed subscription:

 ```php
 if ($user->cant('attachTo', [$subscription, $user])) {